dreamking60/d3-start-to-finish-leanpub/manuscript/18 PRACTICAL Add labels.md

 }
 ```

 > The above code uses JavaScript’s ternary operator.
-You can read more about it in the [JavaScript Operators](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/javascript-operators/) section of my Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization book.
+You can read more about it in the [JavaScript Operators](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/javascript-operators/) section of my Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book.

 Now use `getTruncatedLabel` when setting `labelText` in the `layout` function: